FerdinandEiteneuer/damedic_coding_challenge/README.md

 2. Create an autoencoder neural network with one hidden layer.
 Input is the corrupted training data, targets are the original training samples with all icd codes.
 This way, the network learns to reproduce the full case.
 3. After training, use the network to process the data from the test samples.
 4. To get the recommendations, use the 5 highest values of the predictions, while excluding the icd codes that were already present in the test samples.

+Since the random seeds are fixed, the training process should be reproducible and require about 25 Epochs.